Mardinio97/Mardinio97/README.md

-# Hi there, Welcome to mt GitHub Profile😁👋
+# Hi there, Welcome to my GitHub Profile😁👋

 ## I'm a Khalil Mardini a Computer Science Student.